-- Monitors social media and sends alerts about content that is relevant to you,
+- Monitor social media and send alerts about content that is relevant to you

-- Follow subjects that matter to you and automatically receive new articles on that topic, and,
+- Follow subjects that matter to you and automatically receive new articles on that topic

 - Manages interactions between apps, devices, and events automatically, giving you control over your corner of the internet.